| 1997 |

 | 2025 |

-HUWE1 is the E3 ubiquitin ligase that ubiquitinates NDUFS8 at lysine 88, regulating its protein stability; NDUFS8 localizes to mitochondria and promotes Complex I activity and ATP production in hepatocellular carcinoma cells. |
+HUWE1 is an E3 ubiquitin ligase that ubiquitinates NDUFS8 at lysine 88, regulating its protein stability; NDUFS8 localizes to mitochondria, promotes Complex I activity and ATP production in hepatocellular carcinoma cells, and its loss increases ROS, disrupts redox homeostasis, and induces apoptosis. |

-Mass spectrometry, co-immunoprecipitation, ubiquitination assay, knockdown/knockout/overexpression in HCC cells, mitochondrial function assays, xenograft mouse model |
+Mass spectrometry, co-immunoprecipitation, ubiquitination assay, mitochondrial fractionation, shRNA/KO/OE functional assays, xenograft mouse model |

 Translational oncology |